huangh927/GEM_PFA_Draw_Toolkit/README.md

 noise_full_good_position.C is to Draw 2D plots of noise vs. 24 chambers.

-noise_full_good_position_4eta.C is to Draw 2D plots of noise vs. 4 eta groups.
+noise_full_good_position_4eta.C is to draw 2D plots of noise vs. 4 eta groups.

+noise_full_4eta_1D.C is to draw 1D plots of N vs. noise in 4 eta groups.

 Ratio_full.C is to Draw 1D plots of N vs. chi2/ndf.